 Step 3: Attributes

 These are your character’s CONCEPT, FRAME, MOTIVE, NATURE, and POISE pools.
 Attributes lend them substance within the rules of the game.
 The more dice there are in an Attribute Pool, the better they are at things related to it.
 Attributes range from 1 to 6 for starting characters, with a 3 being average.
-Highly experienced adventurers may exceed those bounds at the Guide’s discretion.
+Experienced adventurers may exceed those bounds at the Guide’s discretion.

 Each Attribute may also bear a Descriptor; a word or phrase fleshing out what the Attribute covers.
 This defined scope is vital for the CONCEPT Attribute and useful for the others.
 Having the right Descriptor for a task may even let you just assume success.
 Players may leave Descriptors blank at creation and discover them as they play.